 Not at all.
 Peer review is quite appropriate for many types of publications and for grant applications and funding, but peer review doesn't seem very workable when the idea is so brief.
 Any review is likely to be longer than the idea itself and so would be better off put out there as a further idea building on the original.

 If we go back into the vaults of history, we find the original scientific journals published primarily letters that were often around the 200 words length.
 Somehow, they managed to say important things in that length.
 There's no reason why you can't also.
-Publishing a brief idea doesn't prohibit you form expanding on the idea at length and publishing a fuller version in some other journal, of course.
+Publishing a brief idea doesn't prevent you from expanding on the idea and publishing an elaborated version in some other journal, of course.